What are you worth? A Freelancer's Guide to Pricing.

 On the other hand, if your client offers you a project you are really interested in, or you know the client will offer you repeated projects – then the opposite applies.
 You should lower your price slightly to beat the competition and encourage the client to hire you again.

 You should get into the habit of clearly recording the details of all your projects including your clients, the jobs they hired you for and the price you charged them.
 This way, you can always refer to it later if they decide to work with you again and you can make sure you offer a consistent or logical rate.

 Another important factor to consider are the industry standards and the market demand for your type of work.
 Since these vary between profession, city and country it is impossible to give a clear rule of thumb.
 However, you can always call your local employment bureau to get advice.
-You can also join a coworking space in your neigbourhood or associations such as the International Freelancers Association or the Freelancers Union to discuss your rights, rates and connect with other freelancers.
+You can also join a coworking space in your neighborhood or associations such as the Freelancers Union to discuss your rights, rates and connect with other freelancers.

 Now get out there and negotiate!

 Once you have figured out your working speed, the industry standards, estimated your costs, and the effort/risk involved with the project, you are ready to set your price.
-For those of you wanting to get a sneak preview, you can try the Freelancer Switch – Hourly Rate Calculator or MyTimeValue to get a ballpark figure.
 However, it is still recommended to do your own calculations.

 As you head into your next interview, don’t be afraid to negotiate; getting a better price will often come down to whether you have the confidence to ask for it!
 If you are professional and reasonable about your price, then more often than not, the clients will be willing to accept a price increase.